Ardmore:

 WSW is a ruined chamber with its capstone displaced: probably

-the remains of another passage-tomb.
-'A large quantity of human
+of shallow cup-marks on it.
+'A large quantity of human bones'

-bones' was dug out in I839.
-Due E, on the top of Croaghan hill
+was dug out in I839.
+Due E, on the top of Croaghan hill is another

 ~